stafforj/Open-TaylorCouette/README.md

 ![TCdevice](./Experimental-model/Images/taylor-couette-flow-device.png)

 The experiment is capable of generating a wide range of hydrodynamic conditions and flow instabilities.
-As evidenced by the sweep of Reynolds number above (where $Re = \frac{\omega r_i d}{\nu}$).
+As evidenced by the sweep of Reynolds number above (where $Re = \frac{\omega r_i d}{\nu}$, $\omega$ and $r_i$ are rotational speed and radius of the inner cylinder, $d$ is the fluid gap, and $\nu$ is the kinematic viscosity of the liquid).
 The flow and Taylor vortices were visualised using a water-based rheoscopic fluid, colored using food dye.
 Another example is shown in the short clip below.

 ![TCgif](./Experimental-model/Images/TCflow.gif)